arcanistzed/ctg/README.md

 #### `groups`

 This method returns the current sorted array of groups (which are arrays of Combatants).
 You must pass a valid mode when calling this and the groups will be created based on it's path.

-#### `selectGroups`

-This boolean tracks whether or not to allow groups to be created for the "selection" mode.

 ## Support